TomerFi/aioswitcher/README.md

     # create a new recurring schedule
     await swapi.create_schedule("13:00", "14:30", {Days.SUNDAY, Days.FRIDAY})

+# control Type 2 devices such as Breeze, Runner and Runner Mini

+# control a breeze device
+async with SwitcherType2Api(device_ip, device_id) as api_type2:
+    # get the Breeze device state
+    resp: SwitcherThermostatStateResponse = await api_type2.get_breeze_state()

+    # initialize the Breeze RemoteManager
+    rm = BreezeRemoteManager()

+    # get the remote structure (downloaded from the internet)
+    async with ClientSession() as session:
+    remote: BreezeRemote = await rm.get_remote(resp.remote_id, api_type2, session)

+    # prepare a control command that turns on the Breeze on 24 celsius degrees cooling and Fan level high with vertical swing
+    command = remote.get_command(
+          DeviceState.ON,
+          ThermostatMode.COOL,
+          24,
+          ThermostatFanLevel.HIGH,
+          ThermostatSwing.ON,
+          resp.state
+      )

+    # send command to the device
+    await api_type2.control_breeze_device(command)

+# control Runner device
+async with SwitcherType2Api(device_ip, device_id) as api:
+  # get the runner state
+  state_response: SwitcherShutterStateResponse = api.get_shutter_state()

+  # open the shutter all the way up
+  await api.set_position(100)
+  # stop the shutter from rolling
+  await api.stop()
+  # set the shutter position to 30% opened
+  await api.set_position(30)
+  # close the shutter all the way down
+  await api.set_position(0)

 ```

 Check out the [documentation][8] for a more detailed usage section.